DataSeer/snapshot-api/README.md

 ### Starting the Server

-To start the server in production mode :
+To start the server in production mode:

 ```
 npm start